College of Education

 COUN 593, INTRODUCTION TO CLINICAL SUPERVISION AND CONSULTATION, 4 Credits

 Connects supervision and consultation to clinical mental health counselors’ practice and development.
 Discusses major models and approaches of supervision and consultation.
 Compares and contrasts clinical supervision with consultation and investigates processes and procedures of supervision and consultation.
-Examines ethical, legal, and multicultural considerations in supervision and consultation and develops supervision and consultation skills.
+Examines ethical, legal, and multicultural considerations in supervision and consultation.
+Develops supervision and consultation skills.

 Prerequisite: COUN 514 with C or better